Low-carbon diet: Industrial versus pastured livestock

-Because CAFO production is highly centralised, the transport of animals to slaughter and then to distant retail outlets is a further source of greenhouse gas emissions.
+Because CAFO production is highly centralized, the transport of animals to slaughter and then to distant retail outlets is a further source of greenhouse gas emissions.

 In livestock production, emissions are reduced by feeding human-inedible materials that might otherwise by wasted.
-Elferink et al. state that "Currently, 70 % of the feedstock used in the Dutch feed industry originates from the food processing industry."
+Elferink et al. state that "Currently, 70% of the feedstock used in the Dutch feed industry originates from the food processing industry."
 Among several US examples is the feeding of distillers grains remaining from biofuel production.
 For the marketing year 2009/2010, the amount of dried distillers grains used as livestock feed (and residual) in the US amounted to 25.0 million tonnes.

 Distance traveled and method of transit

 Carbon emissions from transport account for 11% of the total carbon emissions of food, of which the transportation from producer to consumer accounts for 4%.
 However, "food miles" are a misleading measure; in many cases food imported from the other side of the world may have a lower carbon footprint than a locally produced equivalent, due to differences in farming methods.
 "Local food" campaigns may be motivated by protectionism rather than genuine environmentalism.

 When looking at total greenhouse gases (not just carbon dioxide), 83% of emissions come from the actual production of the food because of the methane released by livestock and the nitrous oxide due to fertilizer.

 The word locavore describes a person attempting to eat a diet consisting of foods harvested from within a 100-mile radius.
 Some studies have criticized the emphasis on local food, claiming that it romanticizes local production, but does not produce very much environmental benefit.
 Transportation accounts for a relatively small portion of overall energy consumption in food production, and locally produced food may be much more energy intensive than food produced in a better area.
 Additionally the emphasis on "inefficient" local producers over more efficient ones further away may be damaging.